usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 *Movie captioning.* In the NPRM, the Department stated that options were being considered to require movie theater owners and operators to exhibit movies that are captioned for patrons who are deaf or hard of hearing.
 Captioning makes films accessible to individuals whose hearing is too limited to benefit from assistive listening devices.
 Both open and closed captioning are examples of auxiliary aids and services required under the Department's 1991 title III regulation. *See* 28 CFR 36.303(b)(1).
 Open captions are similar to subtitles in that the text is visible to everyone in the theater, while closed captioning displays the written text of the audio only to those individuals who request it.

-In the NPRM, the Department also stated that options were being considered to require movie theater owners and operators to exhibit movies with video description,<sup><a href="#ftnt3">3</a></sup> <a name="rftnt3" id="rftnt3"></a>a technology that enables individuals who are blind or have low vision to enjoy movies by providing a spoken interpretation of key visual elements of a movie, such as actions, settings, facial expressions, costumes, and scene changes.
+In the NPRM, the Department also stated that options were being considered to require movie theater owners and operators to exhibit movies with video description{% fn 3 %} a technology that enables individuals who are blind or have low vision to enjoy movies by providing a spoken interpretation of key visual elements of a movie, such as actions, settings, facial expressions, costumes, and scene changes.
 The descriptions are narrated and recorded onto an audiotape or disk that can be synchronized with the film as it is projected.
 An audio recording is an example of an auxiliary aid and service required under the Department's 1991 title III regulation. *See* 28 CFR 36.303(b)(2).